Quality Improvement and Patient Safety (QIPS) & Accreditation

 The QIPS department consists of the following sections:

 Data Collection on hospital-wide level, in-depth analysis by using sophisticated calculations to get information which will be used subsequently for further improvement.
 Moreover, close monitoring of hospital’s performance takes place as a proactive approach to prevent any deviation from hospital norms, and maintain good and sustained success based on national and international best practices.

 A vast majority of statistical techniques have been utilized in analyzing data such as measurement of central tendency (mean, mode, and median) as well as different charts in the data presentation (line graph, Pie Chart, Bar graph, scatter plot chart).
 Furthermore, we have developed our own electronic key performance indicators from the one hand as a commitment to continuous quality improvement, and on the other hand to keep development in the current era of rapid growth in information technology.

-2. Healthcare Risk Management:
+2. Patient Safety & Healthcare Risk Management:

-3. Prevention and Control of Infection:
+3. Infection Prevention and Control:

 The Infection Prevention and Control Program supports the hospital mission and vision to promote patient safety by reducing the risk of healthcare-associated infections (HAIs).
 Regular surveillance of healthcare-associated infection, compliance with current and updated evidence-based guidelines, policies, and procedures are the daily routine infection prevention, and control tasks.

 It is noteworthy to mention that achieving accreditation ensures a safe environment for patients, visitors, and staff,raises the level of quality and safety of health services, ensures patient safety and the development of professional health and administrative performance in health facilities, and instills the community confidence in its services.